Adel St John The Baptist

 Hello,

-This week's spellings are more homophones so again it is important to learn the context for use.(be careful with the last two)
+This week's spellings are more homophones and near homophones, so it is important that your child understands the definition of the word :

 alter